theChriscen/Retro-Funding/docs/s7-devtooling.md

 1. **Open Source**: It has a _public_ GitHub repository with a continuous history of public commits (including some activity in the last 6 months).
 2. **Minimum Links**: The devtooling project must meet the following "centrality" thresholds within the Optimism ecosystem:
    - At least **three** qualified onchain builder projects have included this devtooling project in their dependency graph (see “What types of package links?” below), **or**
-   - At least **ten** active onchain developers (i.e., devs who contributed to qualified onchain builder projects) have engaged with the devtooling project on GitHub (commits, issues, PRs, forks, stars, etc.).
+   - At least **five** active onchain developers (i.e., devs who contributed to qualified onchain builder projects) have engaged with the devtooling project on GitHub (commits, issues, PRs, forks, stars, etc.).
 3. **Qualified Onchain Projects**: The onchain builder projects referencing this devtooling project must themselves meet two conditions:
    - Verify GitHub and contract ownership on OP Atlas or OSO's registry of onchain projects
    - Have at least 0.01 ETH in L2 gas fees (across the Superchain) in the past 6 months